When communicating the need for process in the practice of design, what can be learned from the approach of an NBA franchise?... (read more)

 Despite the 76ers having the worst record in the NBA.
 Despite Hinkie being eventually fired (technically he resigned).
 Philly stuck it out.
 They understood that time would bring long-term success (the 76ers are now considered a top-three team in the Eastern Conference), and it is time that we are here to talk about.

-When approached for a new project, we are often asked: "How long will this take?"
+When approached about a new project, we're often asked: "How long will this take?"
 It's a logical question.
 Creative teams approach new projects in different ways and tend to answer this question differently based on their size and capabilities.
 Moreover, it's natural to want to confirm the proposal with the shortest timeline to arrive at a finished product quickly.